rferg/tandem-blog-posts/buffer-tables-for-background-jobs/article.md

 ### Schema

 The schema for the buffer table will be simple.
 We will have the typical boilerplate (primary key, timestamp columns) and whatever application-specific columns we need.
-In the present case, this would be a foreign key to `contact_activities`.
+In our example, this would be a foreign key to `contact_activities`.
 We will probably want an index on this column, since we will join this table upon selecting the `contact_activity_events` so that we have the requisite information to send to the marketing service.

-The only batch processing specific column will be a nullable `uuid` column called `group_id`, which identifies the batch a record is a member of.
-We will put an index on this column, since this will be our main query filter after events have been assigned to a group/batch.
+The only batch processing specific column will be a nullable `uuid` column called `group_id`, which identifies the record's batch.
+We will put an index on this column, since this will be our main query filter after events have been assigned to a group.
 This `group_id` will allow us to efficiently query and delete records by batch.

 ### Jobs

 For our background jobs, there will be two main phases.
 In the first phase, events will be grouped or "claimed" by a job.
-Claiming events consists of assigning them a `group_id` and enqueuing a job, call it Events Job, to carry out the actual target operation(s) for the events in that group.
+Claiming events consists of assigning them a `group_id` and enqueuing a job, call it the 'Events Job', to carry out the actual target operation for the events in that group.
 The Events Job performs the second phase.
 It takes a `group_id` as an argument and selects the events with that `group_id`, probably joining other tables.
 Then, it performs the target operation (e.g., sending the bulk API request) and deletes the events with the given `group_id`.
-Or rather, it deletes the events if the operation is successful.
-We'll address failures and retries [later](#failures-and-retries).
+(Or rather, it deletes the events if the operation is successful.
+We'll address failures and retries [later](#failures-and-retries).)

 A simple implementation would have a scheduled Claim Job that runs every few minutes or so and does the following